milesmitchell/imc-prosperity3/README.md

 Team "Imperial Isle" Final Round Code for IMC Prosperity 3 Global Trading Challenge

 This repository contains our trading algorithm built for the **IMC Prosperity Challenge** — Round 5: *Imperial Isle*.
-Our team consisted of Miles Mitchell, Shane Reilly, Rohan Chadha, and Miji Trenkel We are all MSc Financial Technology student at Imperial College London
+Our team consisted of Miles Mitchell, Shane Reilly, Rohan Chadha, and Miji Trenkel.
+We are all MSc Financial Technology student at Imperial College London

 The bot implements several modular trading strategies across a variety of the available products, including options, ETPs, and commodities.